Va-ish/webAR/README.md

-# XDE Web AR
+# Web AR

-Welcome to the XDE Web AR project!
+Welcome to the Web AR project!
 This repository contains a web-based Augmented Reality (AR) application designed to deliver immersive experiences through your browser.

 ## Project Overview